HanaaMAldaly/hello-world-js-action/README.md

 ## clean task consist of
 - retrive task per page
-- order the tasks depend on creation date
+- order the runners, depend on creation date
+- slice the reaming runners after remove runs to keep